 Documenting sepsis in the neonatal unit: a challenge for audit and research, Dr Vimal Vasu, Consultant Neonatologist, East Kent Hospitals University NHS Foundation Trust

-What do neonatal networks want from the NNAP and how should the NNAP amend its reporting processes to achieve this?, Rebecca Lemin, South West Neonatal Network Manager (PP)
+What do neonatal networks want from the NNAP and how should the NNAP amend its reporting processes to achieve this?
+Rebecca Lemin, South West Neonatal Network Manager (Please see Downloads section on this page for PowerPoint presentation)

 What is the Neonatal Transformation Programme?, Professor Neil Marlow, Professor of Neonatal Medicine, UCL